Pytonballoon810/awesome/README.md

 - [Vaultwarden](https://github.com/dani-garcia/vaultwarden): Unofficial [Bitwarden](https://github.com/bitwarden) compatible server written in Rust, formerly known as bitwarden_rs
 - [Saturn PCB Design Toolkit](https://saturnpcb.com/): A free PCB design toolkit for your electronics projects
 - [OpenSSL Wizard](https://github.com/deviousasti/openssl-wizard): A wizard/gui to help you with using the openssl cli
+- [AutoHotkey](https://www.autohotkey.com/): A free scripting language for Windows to automate the Windows GUI and general scripting

 ## Awesome Websites